 Dolly Parton is and always has been a true trailblazer for female country musicians.
-Her fearless confidence drove her to release 25 No. 1 Billboard songs, compose over 3,000 songs and earn an induction into the Country Music Hall of Fame.
+Her fearless confidence drove her to release 25 No. 1 Billboard songs, compose over 3,000 songs, and earn an induction into the Country Music Hall of Fame.
 Dolly has also acted in the hit films, 9 to 5 and Steel Magnolias.
-She has also won 11 Grammys, including a Lifetime Achievement one.
-Aside from music and acting, Dolly has also served as a philanthropist for children’s literacy, the American Red Cross and the medical field, to name a few.
+She has also won 11 Grammys, including one for Lifetime Achievement.
+Aside from music and acting, Dolly has supported numerous causes, serving as a philanthropist for children’s literacy, the American Red Cross, and the medical field, to name a few.

 Known for her humor and time on the hit sitcom I Love Lucy, Lucille Ball became the first female to lead a TV production company and TV studio, Desilu Productions.
-She was a true force on the TV screen, particularly for exuding laughter and smiles in every audience that admired her.
+She was a true force on the TV screen, particularly for the laughter and smiles she inspired across audiences.

-Toni Morrison’s writing as a professional novelist and editor impacted the future for Black female writers.
-In the 1960s, she became the first Black female fiction editor at Random House.
-Later, in 1993, Morrison also became the first Black female to earn the Nobel Prize in Literature.
-In 2012, President Obama acknowledged her lifelong career by awarding her the Presidential Medal of Freedom.
-Her most famed works include Beloved, Song of Solomon and The Bluest Eye.
+Toni Morrison’s writing as a professional novelist and editor paved the way for future Black female writers.
+In the 1960s, Morrison became the first Black female fiction editor at Random House.
+Then in 1993, Morrison would become the first Black female to earn the Nobel Prize in Literature.
+Morrison’s most famed works include Beloved, Song of Solomon, and The Bluest Eye.

-Comedian Betty White had a lot of firsts as a female actress, which included being the first woman to receive a Daytime Emmy Award, the first woman to have a major role in a sitcom and the first woman to ever produce a sitcom.
-Her comedy career paved the way for other female comedians, who drew from her humorous role in Golden Girls and countless appearances on comedy shows, like The Carol Burnett Show, The Mary Tyler Moore Show and SNL.
+Comedian Betty White had a lot of firsts as a female actress, which included being the first woman to receive a Daytime Emmy Award, the first woman to have a major role in a sitcom, and the first woman to ever produce a sitcom.
+Her comedy career paved the way for other female comedians, who drew from her humorous role in The Golden Girls and countless appearances on comedy shows, like The Carol Burnett Show, The Mary Tyler Moore Show, and SNL.

 Bobbi Gibb is best known for being the first woman to ever complete the Boston Marathon.
 Her participation in the race was highly controversial, though, solely because of her gender, but she paved the way for female inclusion in traditionally male-only sports.